-Our principal executive offices are located at Block A, No. 20 Guogongzhuang Middle Street, Fengtai District, Beijing 100070, the People's Republic of China, with approximately 69,313 sq.m. of office space.
-As of December 31, 2017, we leased or owned properties with an aggregate gross floor area of approximately 77,484 sq.m. for our local offices across China.
+Our principal executive offices are located at Tower A, No. 20 Guogongzhuang Middle Street, Fengtai District, Beijing 100070, the People's Republic of China, with approximately 69,313 sq.m. of office space.
+As of December 31, 2018, we leased or owned properties with an aggregate gross floor area of approximately 53,800 sq.m. for our local offices across China in addition to our principal executive offices in Beijing.
 Our leased properties mainly consist of office premises, all of which are leased from independent third parties.
 We believe our existing leased and owned premises are adequate for our current business operations and that additional space can be obtained on commercially reasonable terms to meet our future requirements.
 See "Item 3.D.
 Key Information-Risk Factors-Risks related to our business-Certain of our leased property interests may be defective and we may be forced to relocate operations affected by such defects, which could cause significant disruption to our business."